NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Testing NORi on a large-scale, centennial double-gyre simulation

-The results of the double-gyre solutions highlight the importance of recalibrating boundary layer parameterizations in global simulations with climatological observations, because the small residuals in the calibration with LES simulations can build up over longer times and larger scales.
+The results of the double-gyre solutions highlight the importance of recalibrating BL parameterizations in global simulations with climatological observations, because the small residuals in the calibration with LES can build up over longer times and larger scales.
 However, calibration with short-term, high-resolution simulations or observations provides essential initial estimates for the model parameters, reducing the amount of data required for calibration in the global context.